 What to Buy in July

-As far as mattresses go, just like Memorial Day and Labor Day, the 4th of July holiday is a fine time to take home a cheap mattress.
+Like Memorial Day and Labor Day, Independence Day is a fine time to take advantage of sales and take home a cheap mattress.

 New computer models come out in June, meaning July brings a plethora of discounts for consumers who don't mind buying last year's model.
 The big back-to-school shopping season also kicks off at the end of July, so shoppers who wait until later in the month could score big savings.

 With the December holidays and Valentine's Day half a year away, jewelers are experiencing the summer doldrums.
 Eager to draw in buyers, they drop prices and run sales in July.
 Keep in mind that jewelry bought now makes a welcome gift any time of year.

 Like the weather, tool deals heat up in July.
 With Father's Day over and done, retailers such as Lowe's and Home Depot offer tool sets, large tools, and accessories for less.
 Time to complete some outdoor projects.

 Who wants to paint in the heat of summer?
 Not many people, so home improvement stores try to entice consumers to buy paint in July with hefty discounts.
 Even if you don't want to take on this chore now, take advantage of the specials and put the paint in storage for a while.